LovesTha/LovesTha.github.io/_posts/2015-07-21-rumblings.markdown

 letter and others receiving lengthy suspensions from the game.

-Following the twitter storm, there was a small but vocal group of people hassling WotC for a response about allowing this player to play in large events.
+Following the twitter storm, there was a small but vocal group of people hassling Wizards of the Coast for a response about allowing this player to play in large events.
 As his crime was violent towards a woman there were a lot of people clamouring for his scalp and they were poking a hot topic right now.
-As a community in whole we are trying pretty hard to make Magic a more welcoming community for everyone.
+As a community we are trying pretty hard to make Magic a more welcoming community for everyone.
 Even those people who aren't young white men.
 Apparently some of those people also have money and deserve to be able to spend that money on enjoying themselves.

-This all lead to the most recent update to the official list of suspended players including this criminal.
+This all led to the most recent update to the official list of suspended players including this criminal.
 He was given what is effectively a life ban.
 A friend of his forwarded to Reddit a message explaining how little consultation happened and that he is going to accept the punishment and look for other